2022 Women's College World Series: Schedule, results, scores, how to watch

 The Women’s College World Series uses a double-elimination bracket.
 Lose twice and you’re out.

-The top half of the 2022 WCWS softball bracket includes Oklahoma, UCLA, Northwestern, and Texas, while the bottom half features Oklahoma State, Arizona, Florida, and Oregon St.
+The top half of the 2022 WCWS softball bracket includes Oklahoma, UCLA, Northwestern, and Texas, while the bottom half features Oklahoma State, Arizona, Florida, and Oregon State.

 The winners of the two bracket sides will advance to the to the College World Series Finals, which use a best-of-three format.
 The full WCWS bracket can be found here.